hawklithm/nascraft/README.md

 - **Upload Progress Tracking**: Track the progress of each file upload, ensuring that all parts are received before final assembly.
 - **Database Integration**: Use MySQL for storing file metadata and upload progress, with support for database initialization and structure checks.
 - **Asynchronous Processing**: Leverage Rust's asynchronous capabilities for efficient file handling and database operations.
+- **Query Uploaded Files**: Retrieve a list of uploaded files with support for pagination, filtering by status, sorting, and total count.

+## Frontend Repository

+The frontend code for Nascraft is available in a separate repository.
+You can find it here: [Nascraft Web UI](https://github.com/hawklithm/nascraft-webui).

 ## Getting Started